SDXorg/PySD-Cookbook/docs/analyses/getting_started/Installing.rst

 ----------------------------------------

-If you used the anaconda graphical installer, you should have a 'Anaconda Launcher' user interface installed.
-Opening this program and clicking the 'Jupyter Notebook' will fire up the notebook explorer in your browser.
+If you used the anaconda graphical installer, you should have a ‘Anaconda Launcher’ user interface installed.
+Opening this program and clicking the ‘Jupyter Notebook’ will fire up the notebook explorer in your browser.

 Alternately, at your command line type:

 ::

    jupyter notebook

 Your browser should start, and give you a document much like this one that you can play with.